 In summation, I can’t recommend Observer: System Redux enough.
 Every aspect of it is phenomenal.
 The story is thrilling, the side missions are interesting, the characters are complex and fleshed out well, the various gameplay aspects are fun, the visuals are realistic and grimy, and the sound design and voice acting is top notch.
 With the updated graphics, reworked gameplay mechanics, and new content, Observer: System Redux is a treat for those already familiar with it and newcomers alike.
 If you haven’t already checked it out, then now would be a good time to do so.

 The graphics have had a complete overhaul from the original version and the results are stunning.

 While mostly a walking sim, there some puzzles, investigative elements, and stealth sections throughout the game.
 The issues found in the original version have all been fixed for Observer: System Redux.

 The sound design is utterly fantastic.
-Rutger Hauer gives a solid performance, but he sometimes mumbles, making it hard to tell what he’s saying.
+Rutger Hauer gives a solid performance, but he sometimes mumbles, making it difficult to tell what he’s saying at times.

 The story is fantastic and will keep you engaged the entire time.
 The eerie, grimy atmosphere seeps into every corner of the game and provides some truly tense moments.
 The stealth sections and hitching issues from the original have been fixed and there are three new cases to solve.